Missionary Samuel M. Zwemer asks a very central question when he wrote:

 This causes problems on three levels:

 Thomas Aquinas shows clearly that any effect must resemble its cause and thereby the instrumental cause is that which through it comes to be and the material cause is that out of which it was made.
-In other words the painting does not resemble the artist paint brush but rather the artists mind.
-The brush is therefore the instrumental cause but the artist the efficient cause.
+In other words, the painting does not resemble the artist’s paintbrush but rather the artist’s mind.
+The brush is, therefore, the instrumental cause but the artist the efficient cause.
 The mistake is to confuse the material and efficient causality.
 Allah is not associated with his revealed attributions but seems rather arbitrary in any familiar form.

 The problem of extreme determinism.

-2. Moral – Allah have determined beforehand even who would be saved and who would be lost:
+2. Moral – Allah has determined beforehand even who would be saved and who would be lost:

 Sura 9:51 “Say: “Nothing will happen to us except what Allah has decreed for us: He is our protector”: and on Allah let the Believers put their trust.”

-3. Theological – The insistence of Allah’s severe sovereign determination in all events leads directly into the obvious realization that he is the author of evil.
+3. Theological – The insistence of Allah’s severe sovereign determination in all events leads directly to the obvious realization that he is the author of evil.

 Muslim Theologian Al-Ghazzali wrote the following:

 “He [Allah] willeth also the unbelief of the unbeliever and the irreligion of the wicked and, without that will, there would neither be unbelief nor irreligion.
-All we do we do by His will: what He willeth not does not come to pass….
-In creating unbelievers, in willing that they should remain in that state; in making serpents, scorpions and pigs: in willing, in short, all that is evil, God has wise ends in view which it is not necessary that we should know.”
+All we do by His will: what He willeth does not come to pass… In creating unbelievers, is willing that they should remain in that state; in making serpents, scorpions and pigs: in willing, in short, all that is evil, God has wise ends in view which it is not necessary that we should know.”
 (Haqq 152).